Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/security/defender-endpoint/get-machinegroups-collection.md

 ## <a name="response"></a>Respuesta

-Si se realiza correctamente: 200 Aceptar.
+Si se ejecuta correctamente: 200 CORRECTO.

 ## <a name="example"></a>Ejemplo